 Navigate to Service Desk > Change Catalog.

-From the Change Catalog All Items index page, click the approved CCI of you want users to be able to request from the portal.
+From the Change Catalog All Items index page, click the approved change catalog item (CCI) you want users to be able to request from the portal.

 In the upper right corner, toggle Show in Portal to On.